 - Avoid close contact with sick people and sick animals.

-- When visiting a farm or market where there may be camels, wash your hands with soap and water or use a hand sanitiser after any contact with camels.
+- When visiting a farm or market where there may be camels, wash your hands with soap and water or use a hand sanitiser often and after any contact with camels.

 - Avoid raw camel milk, undercooked camel meat and anything contaminated with camel secretions.